-The Coalition works to pass legislation that expands market access for NGVs, promotes investment in clean transportation technologies, and brings relief to communities that bear the highest air pollution burden.
+The Coalition works to pass legislation that expands market access for NGVs, promotes investment in clean transportation technologies and alternative fuels, and brings relief to communities that bear the highest air pollution burden.

 Our work with legislators, state agencies, and allied alternative fuel, clean air and environmental justice organizations has yielded excellent progress toward these goals.
 Here are the top achievements from the past three years.